13.34.210 << 13.34.212 >> 13.34.215

 (b) Appointment is not required if the court has already appointed an attorney for the child, or the child is represented by a privately retained attorney.

-(c) The statewide children's legal representation program shall develop a schedule for court appointment of attorneys for every child in dependency proceedings that will be phased in on a county-by-county basis over a six-year period.
-The schedule required under this subsection must:
+(c) The statewide children's legal representation program shall develop a schedule for court appointment of attorneys for every child in dependency proceedings that will be phased in on a county-by-county basis over a seven-year period.
+The schedule required under this subsection must not add more than 1,250 cases each fiscal year and:

 (A) No current practice of appointment of attorneys for children in dependency cases; or